mehrdadalmasi2020/Retrieval-Augmented-Generation-MultiLingual-Texts-/README.md

 2) Use cleansing.py to do the data cleansing on the generated file (removing irrelevant lines)

-3) Use insert.py to insert data onto ChromaDB (a vector database)
+3) Use insert.py to insert data onto ChromaDB (a vector database) # Note that only the question part is used to determine the word embedding vectors

 4) Run RAG.py (based on Streamlit)